filecoin-project/venus/CODEWALK.md

 Almost all runtime dependencies are managed by gx (mostly being other Protocol Labs-sponsored projects).

 The `gx-go` manages a package.json file.
-In order to be imported by gx, a package needs to be “gxed”.
+In order to be imported by gx, a package needs to be "gxed".
 See the [gx-go repo](https://github.com/whyrusleeping/gx-go) for details about preparing a package for gxing and importing it into the project.
 If you want to depend on a package whos author has not gxed it, we can fork it and gx our fork.